okta/okta.github.io/_source/_posts/2018-01-11-how-the-eu-cookie-law-affects-authentication.md

 attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) (XSS) which
-just so happen to be one of the most common attacks ([pdf](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)) (and one of the hardest to prevent!) across the entire internet!
+just so happen to be one of the most common attacks ([pdf](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)) and one of the hardest to prevent across the entire internet!

 In short: when handling sensitive information like user session info, you must always store that data in cookies (with the [httpOnly flag